imancn/data-processor-python/README.md

-Data Processor (Crypto Price Fetcher)
+Data Processor (Cryptocurrency Price Fetcher)

 Production-ready, idempotent ETL that fetches cryptocurrency prices from CoinMarketCap and stores hourly snapshots in ClickHouse.